CyberCowboy404/EmailSmsSending/README.md

 app.resubscribe({ accountId, adminId, email, phoneNumber });
 ```

-You should pass at least contact detail, phoneNumber or email
+You should pass at least one contact detail, phoneNumber or email